git-steven/git-steven.github.io/_posts/2024-04-03-sklearn-feature-selection.md

 In the field of medical research and machine learning, [feature selection](https://en.wikipedia.org/wiki/Feature_selection) is a crucial step in building accurate and efficient models.
 By identifying the most important attributes or features in a dataset, we can improve model performance, reduce overfitting, and gain insights into the underlying relationships between inputs and outputs.
 In this article, we will explore how to use [scikit-learn](https://scikit-learn.org/)., a popular Python library for machine learning, to find the most important attributes in a dataset containing inputs and outputs.

 ## Correlation-based Feature Selection
 One approach to identifying the most important attributes is by measuring their correlation with the output variable.
 Correlation measures the strength and direction of the linear relationship between two variables.
-In scikit-learn, we can use the [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) function from the [feature_selection](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection) module to compute the correlation between each input feature and the output variable.
+In [scikit-learn]([scikit-learn](https://scikit-learn.org/), we can use the [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) function from the [feature_selection](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection) module to compute the correlation between each input feature and the output variable.
 We will also use the powerful [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html#sklearn.feature_selection.RFE) (Recursive Feature Elimination) method.

 ## The Breast Cancer Dataset
-The Breast Cancer [dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html#sklearn.datasets.load_breast_cancer) is a built-in dataset in scikit-learn.
+The Breast Cancer [dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html#sklearn.datasets.load_breast_cancer) is a built-in dataset in [scikit-learn]([scikit-learn](https://scikit-learn.org/).
 It contains information about breast cancer tumors, including various measurements and characteristics of the cell nuclei.
 The dataset consists of 30 input features and a target variable indicating whether the tumor is malignant (cancerous) or benign (non-cancerous).
 Our goal is to identify the features that have the most significant impact on predicting the tumor type.

-### Feature Selection using f_regression:
+### Feature Selection using f_regression
 The [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression) function from scikit-learn's [feature_selection](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_selection) module is commonly used for feature selection in regression problems.
 Although the Breast Cancer dataset is a classification problem, we can still use `f_regression` to compute the correlation between each feature and the target variable.
 Higher F-values indicate stronger correlations.

+#### `f_regression` example
 ```python
 from sklearn.datasets import load_breast_cancer
 from sklearn.feature_selection import f_regression